mirpl/mvp-ta-knowledge-base/docs/Using the Platform/Onboarding/Onboarding.md

 Parallel - scripts are executed at the same time without any dependencies.

-Select your new Parallel workflow from the list to display the details on the screen and add a Flow to it.
+Select your new Parallel Test Plan from the list to display the details on the screen and add a Flow to it.
 It’s easy - just click the ‘Add processes to the workflow’ button on the bottom of the page and choose as many Processes as you wish by clicking at the ‘Add’ button next to them on the displayed form.

-💡 Remember, the form will show all created Processes in the application, so make sure you have a proper amount on the Processes list to practice this step.
+💡 Remember, the form will show all created Tests in the application, so make sure you have a proper amount on the Tets list to practice this step.

-Once you’ve finished adding Processes to your new Workflow, confirm this action by clicking the ‘Save Process for Workflow’.
-If you want to dismiss it, click the ‘Close’ button and none of the chosen Processes will be added.
+Once you’ve finished adding Tests to your new Workflow, confirm this action by clicking the ‘Save Test for Test Plan'.
+If you want to dismiss it, click the ‘Close’ button and none of the chosen Tests will be added.
 In case you need to edit the Workflow, click the ‘Edit Flow’ button.

 Excellent!
 Give yourself pat on the back and keep on. 👊

 # Jobs
-You now know how to create Processes and Workflows, but to start the actual experience of Test Automation, you need to create the Job 💬.
+You now know how to create Tests and Test Plans, but to start the actual experience of Test Automation, you need to create the Job 💬.

 💬 Definition alert! 🔔
-Job - Execution of a Workflow.
+Job - Execution of a Test Plan.

 ## Create a new job

 There are two ways of creating a new Job.
-First, find the ‘Create Job’ button on the Workflows list, next to every Workflow.
+First, find the ‘Create Job’ button on the Test Plan list, next to every Test Plan.
-Second, open Workflow’s details and find the ‘Create Job’ button in the top right corner of the page.
+Second, open Test Plan's details and find the ‘Create Job’ button in the top right corner of the page.
 Clicking the ‘Create Job’ button will open the form to fill in.

-💡 Remember, if the button is unclickable, the Processes were not added to the Workflow yet.
+💡 Remember, if the button is unclickable, the Tests were not added to the Test Plan yet.

-💡 You can return to the added Process details page by clicking the ‘Go to Process’ button.
+💡 You can return to the added Test details page by clicking the ‘Go to Test' button.

 Filling in the ‘Create New Job’ form consists of four steps.
 A separate form and graphic pointer outline each of them:

-## Choose Versions of the Processes
+## Choose Versions of the Tests

-The form of choosing the Process Version displays every Process added to the Workflow.
+The form of choosing the Test Version displays every Test added to the Test Plan.
 For each of them, select branch along with commit you want to use for this Job.

-💡 Remember, if there were no commits in the Process, you cannot select Branch and Commit.
+💡 Remember, if there were no commits in the Test, you cannot select Branch and Commit.

 Next, select the Tag and Commit hash 💬.

-💡 Notice, choosing both Tags and Commit hash is optional for every Process.
+💡 Notice, choosing both Tags and Commit hash is optional for every Test.

 💬 Definition alert! 🔔
-Commit hash - the code version used by the Process
+Commit hash - the code version used by the Test.

 ## Choose Arguments Collections